navtech-io/Simpleflow/docs/examples.md

 rule when err then
     error "Registration Failed"
     output err
+    exit
+end rule

 /* Upon successful registration, send an email to user
- - Error handing feature available from 1.0.4...*/ rule when not err then
+ - Error handing feature available since 1.0.4...*/

-    # Compose message
+# Compose email message
 set emailMessage  = `
     Hello {arg.Name},
     We would like to confirm that your account was created successfully.

     Thank you for joining.
     Date: {arg.RegistrationDate}
 `

-    # send email
+# send email to registered user
 set _, err = $SendEmail(message: emailMessage, to: arg.email)

 output userId  /*access this using result.Output["userId"]*/
 ```
 **Sample simpleflow script execution from code**